PidiGalaxies/photomass/README.md

 Distance[Mpc]: 9.315541188290236
 redshift: 0.002155
 ```
-where and log(M*[Msun]) is the estimate of the logarithm of the galaxy stellar mass computed by Eq(1) of Ebrova et al. (2025), and Msun are units of Sun masses.
+where and log(M*[Msun]) is the estimate of the logarithm of the galaxy stellar mass computed by Eq(1) of Ebrova et al. (2025), and Msun is the sollar masses.

 These variables are calculated for different filters:
  - `Ext`: Galactic extinctions in DES filters from Schlafly & Finkbeiner (2011) using NASA/IPAC Extragalactic Database (NED)